oscarFPG/TFG_Poker/README.md

 JavaFX is managed through **Maven**, so a manual installation of the JavaFX SDK is not required.

-The necessary JavaFX dependencies are defined in the project's Maven configuration and will be downloaded automatically when Maven builds the project.
+The necessary JavaFX dependencies are defined in the project's Maven configuration and will be downloaded automatically when Maven builds or runs the client application.

----
+> [!NOTE]
+> Avoid installing and manually configuring a separate JavaFX SDK unless the project configuration specifically requires it.
+Mixing a manual JavaFX installation with the Maven-managed dependencies can cause configuration and runtime problems.

 ## Linux

 ### 1. Install Java SDK 21

 On Debian/Ubuntu-based distributions, Java 21 can be installed with:

 ```bash
 sudo apt update
 sudo apt install openjdk-21-jdk
 ```

 Check the installation:

 ```bash
 java -version
 ```